martinvonz/jj/docs/config.md

 deleted if you push the branch with `jj git push --branch` or `jj git push --all`.

+### Prefix for generated branches on push

+`jj git push --change` generates branch names with a prefix of "push-" by default.
+You can pick a different prefix by setting `push.branch-prefix`.
+For
+example:

+    push.branch-prefix = "martinvonz/push-"

 ## Filesystem monitor

 In large repositories, it may be beneficial to use a "filesystem monitor" to